Window Wells & Topsoil

 One common problem that must be corrected around your foundation is negative pitch (soil sloping toward your home).
 Allowing water to collect near the foundation will saturate the ground and can create pressure that pushes on your foundation.

 Hydrostatic pressure occurs by (negative pitch) soil sloping toward your home and saturated soil presses against the basement walls; causing the weight against the walls to exceed their capacity.
 Bowing walls occur most often due to the force of hydrostatic pressure.
-During the winter months the ground freezes, and the expanding water in the soil will press the soil against basement walls.
-In the spring and summer months, soil will lose water and shrink.
+During the winter months, the ground freezes and the expanding water in the soil will press the soil against basement walls.
+In the spring and summer months, the land will lose water and shrink.
 This freezing and thawing causes inward and outward movement on basement walls.
-With snow melt and rain of spring, groundwater enters through the walls and floor by wicking action or by hydrostatic pressure when the surrounding soil is saturated or the water table is high.
+With snowmelt and rain of spring, groundwater enters through the walls and floor by wicking action or by hydrostatic pressure when the surrounding soil is saturated, or the water table is high.

-Among other issues soil under a deck will compact overtime.
-This may allow water to saturate top soil, which can allow water to enter your basement or crawlspace.
-Also, concrete pads or concrete steps can compress the soil under them allowing them to drop and have a negative pitch.
+Among other issues, soil under a deck will compact over time.
+Compacted soil may allow water to saturate topsoil, which can allow water to enter your basement or crawlspace.
+Also, concrete pads or concrete steps can compress the ground under them allowing them to drop and have a negative pitch.

-The majority of homes that I visit have trees, bushes, or shrubs planted right next to the foundation.
-Overtime as the plants become larger with root base and the need for water, can affect the top soil grading and compaction more and more causing negative pitch.
-Simply adding mulch or rock will not correct the condition as water will collect under these materials.
+The majority of homes that we visit have trees, bushes, or shrubs planted right next to the foundation.
+Over time as the plants become larger with root base and the need for water, can affect the topsoil grading and compaction more and more causing negative pitch.
+Merely adding mulch or rock will not correct the condition as water will collect under these materials.
 If drain tile becomes clogged with silt or tree roots, it may not allow water to flow into a sump basin and then be pumped out of your basement.
 Drain tile must be free of debris.